 SCHOOL FACTIONS

 The school faction system is organised to promote team spirit, pride and loyalty through various activities undertaken.
-Children are placed in a faction from Kindergarten and will generally remain in this faction during their schooling at St Helena’s.
+Children are placed in a faction from Kindergarten and will remain in this faction during their schooling at St Helena’s.

 FACTION SAINTS